jacobdensford/jacobdensford.com/fell/bestiary.md

 Unless otherwise noted, HP is assumed to be 5, armor 0, and each ability d6.

+## Basilisk

+*Giant, gray, eight-legged lizard with crocodile head full of teeth.*

+D, 12 HP, 2 A, d10 Weight, d8 Wit, d8 Will, charge (d8, save or prone), tail (d6 blast), stare (save x2 or turned to stone)

+Drive: to turn to stone and eat

 ## Black Pudding

 *Black, pulsating goop that jerks towards movement.*